 Adding new plants to your garden is a great way to breathe new life into your landscape.
 There are countless plants available here in Arizona that would make an excellent addition to your property.
-From aloe to primrose to mesquite trees, you are sure to find some plants on this list that fit you perfectly.
+From aloe to primrose to mesquite trees, you are sure to find something on our plant gallery that fits you perfectly.

 1. Acacia